Closing Gaps on Your Resume

 - Developing brochures, newsletters or social media outreach communications to promote organizations and activities of interest

 - Mentoring, coaching and helping others set and reach their goals

 - Attending classes or seminars for personal growth and professional development

-Describe how your activities relate to your current employment goal by highlighting your successes and relating duties you have performed and skills you have learned to the potential position.
+Highlight your previous successes and job duties to show potential employers how you are suited for the position.
 If you planned a move, located living quarters, settled your family, found doctors, restaurants and schools and built interpersonal relationships, you could highlight your organizational, interpersonal and planning skills.
 Show examples of marketing, sales, communications, money management or writing skills you have learned through owning a home business or writing a personal blog.
 If you have used high-demand software programs, be sure to highlight those skills.

-Use the Self-Exploration section of the Career Exploration lifecycle stage on MySECO to find SECO self-assessments that can help you match your skills to titles that might fit into your resume.
-In addition, you'll have the added bonus of learning more about yourself and your potential employment opportunities by taking an assessment.
+Use the Self-Exploration section of the Career Exploration lifecycle stage of MySECO to find self-assessments that can help you match your skills to titles that might fit into your resume.
+In addition, you'll learn more about yourself and your potential employment opportunities by taking an assessment.

 Adjust your resume

 You can format your resume to make gaps look less striking.
 Some tips include the following:

 - Consider a functional resume format.
 Functional resumes focus on your skills and experience, rather than the chronological order of your employment history.